jdstorey/asdscourse2019/docs/software.md

 ---

-This course will use R and RStudio.
+This course will use R, RStudio, and LaTeX.

-## Software Installations

 - R
   - [Macs](https://cran.r-project.org/bin/macosx/)